csc-training/summerschool/hpc-ai/docs/03-gpu-computation.md

 # Key Takeaways

 - FLOPs are a function of input, not just model size.
 - VRAM usage is dominated by activations, especially in deep models.
+  - We have control over the `batch_size`
 - Mixed precision and parallelism help reach closer to max achievable FLOPs.
 - Always measure real-time training performance to understand bottlenecks.